Table of contents

 Which US state has the most dinosaurs?

-Arizona is the state where the most dinosaur fossils have been found in the US.
+The U.S. state where the most dinosaur fossils have been found is Arizona.
 More than 200 dinosaur fossils have been found in Arizona from 15 different dinosaur species, including Tyrannosaurus, Dilophosaurus, and Sonorasaurus.
+The Natural History Museum in Arizona displays the largest collection.

 Discover Montana’s dinosaur history on the Montana Dinosaur Trail